darac001/ImageWizard/README.md

 ## Deploy Server to [Render](https://render.com/)
 - upload project folder to github
-- login to render with github account, create new web service and select your github repo
+- login to render with your github account, create new web service and select your github repo
-- root directory is server
+- select root directory to server
 - add env variables, make sure to add "NODE_VERSION" variable

 ## Deploy Client to [Netlify](https://www.netlify.com/)
-- in Home, CreatePost and EditImage pages, replace fetch urls with your created render urls
+- in client/src/pages Home, CreatePost and EditImage, replace fetch urls with your created server urls from render
 - login to netlify with github, add new site, improt existing project
-- base directory is client
+- select base directory to client
 - deploy site